chisui/dakka/thesis/main.md

 class (Show a, Binary a) => Actor a where
 ```

-The first member of this class will be a typefamily that maps a given actor state type (actor type for short) to a message type this actor can handle.
-If the message type is not specified it is assumed that the actor only understands `()` as a message.
+The first member of this class will be a type family that maps a given actor state type (actor type for short) to a message type this actor can handle.
+If the message type is not specified, it is assumed that the actor only understands `()` as a message.

 ```haskell
   type Message a
   type Message a = ()
 ```

-To be able to send these messages around in a distributed system we have to ensure that we can send them around.
-They have to essentially fulfill the same constraints as the actor type itself.
-For this we create a constraint type alias (possible through the language extension `ConstraintKinds`):
+To be able to send these messages around in a distributed systems we have to ensure that they are serializable.
+They have to fulfill the same constraints as the actor type itself.
+For this we create a constraint type alias (through the language extension `ConstraintKinds`):

 ```haskell
 type RichData a = (Show a, Binary a)